 - 1. Ensure all the clamps are open and the tube is not kinked. - 2.
-Connect an 60ml ENFit syringe and try to unblock using a push-pull action. - 3.
-If the blockage remains, attempt to flush with 60ml of warm water using a push-pull action. - 4.
-If the blockage remains, massage the tube around the area of blockage if obviously visible, and/ or wrap a warm flannel around the blocked area for 10 minutes and then attempt to flush with water. - 5.
-If the blockage remains, attempt to instil carbonated water into the tube.
-Clamp and leave in the tube for 30 minutes then reflush with water.
+Connect an 60ml ENFit syringe and try to unblock using a pushpull action. - Massage the tube around the area of blockage if obviously visible, and/or wrap a warm flannel around the blocked area for 10 minutes and then attempt to flush with water. - 4.
+Flush with 60ml of warm water using a push-pull action. - 5.
+Attempt to instil carbonated water in the tube.
+Clamp and leave in the tube for 30 minutes then reflush.

 When trying to flush, use a pumping action with the plunger on the syringe.
 Never use excessive force and never attempt to unblock the tube by inserting sharp instruments.
-If these steps do not work contact your dietitian, GP or nurse.
+If these steps do not work contact your Dietitian, GP